The International Foundation in Management year will include the following modules:

 Students must satisfy the normal minimum entry criteria, for admission of students, contained in Cardiff Metropolitan University Academic Handbook and should normally possess:

-• a minimum of five GCSEs (Grades A-C) including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England)
+• a minimum of five GCSEs or equivalent (Grades A-C) including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England)

 • 32 UCAS tariff points from at least 1 A level or equivalent